wcventure/PERIOD/README.md

     End Testing!
     ```

+<u>From the output we can see that the number of schedules that were explored up to and including the detection of a bug for the first time is 3.
+The total number of schedules explored by a PERIOD are 6, and the number of explored schedules that exhibited the bug are 4.
+This can easily allow you to repeat the data in Tables 1 and 2 of our paper.</u>

-5. After the testing terminates, you can find the folder out_work_1, which saves the buggy schedule that could deterministically reproduce the bugs.
+Note that after the testing terminates, you can find the folder `out_work_1`, which saves the buggy schedule that could deterministically reproduce the bugs.
   - Use the command like the following to reproduce the double free:
     ```sh
     $ROOT_DIR/tool/DBDS/run_PDS.py -r out_df_1/Errors/000001_0000003_double-free ./df
     ```
-    And you will see the double free reported by ASAN:
+  - And you will see the double free reported by ASAN:
     ```sh
     ==6742==ERROR: AddressSanitizer: attempting double-free on 0x602000000010 in thread T2:
     NULL 1